1TomJones/welcome-fair/README.md

 They appear in the admin leaderboard with a “BOT” tag so you can monitor their PnL alongside human participants.

+## Pulling in assistant updates

+If the branch you are merging into already has manual edits, GitHub may surface conflicts when applying an assistant-generated PR.
+Check out [`docs/merge-guide.md`](docs/merge-guide.md) for a step-by-step workflow to integrate the update without losing your own changes.

 ## Next steps

 * Flesh out diverse bot archetypes (market making, trend following, macro/news driven) on top of `BotManager`.